classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 2. On the Checkout Popup, it'll show **Vacant Seats** for every ticket, only if the **Total Available Ticket Quantity** of the ticket is less than **Max Ticket Qty Limit Per Order** (Admin Panel -> Settings -> Booking Tab -> Max Ticket Qty Limit Per Order).

-In this way, it won't disclose all the Quantity of the ticket and only show the vacant seats in case of fewer availability.
+In this way, it won't disclose all the Quantity of the ticket and only show the vacant seats in case of lesser availability.

 ---